Everolimus is a type of targeted cancer drug. It is also known as Afinitor.

 This treatment might harm a baby developing in the womb.
 It is important for women not to become pregnant while you are having treatment and for 8 weeks afterwards.

 Talk to your doctor or nurse about effective contraception before starting treatment.
-Let them know straight away if you fall pregnant while you're having treatment.
+Let them know straight away if you become pregnant while you're having treatment.